Genetics, Genomes & DNA

 Genetic Science Learning Center

-The Genetic Science Learning Center is a wonderful site for anything genetic and includes topics like "How to extract DNA from anything living" (using detergent, meat tenderizer, and alcohol), genetic disorders, and current events in genetics.
-The site explains how to build a low-cost genetics lab and publishes teaching kits. learn more
+The Genetic Science Learning Center is a wonderful site for anything genetic and includes topics like "How to extract DNA from anything living" (using detergent, meat tenderizer, and… learn more

 resource URL thumbnail